abillig/etymology-dna/README.md

-# Etymology Explorer
+# Etymology DNA

-Visualize the etymological origins of English sentences through interactive word clouds.
+Analyze the linguistic ancestry of English sentences with a DNA report-style interface.
+Discover what percentage of your sentence is Germanic, French, Latin, or other language origins.

 ## Setup